safal279/exam-average-from-pseudocode-to-python-safal279/README.md

-# Assignment: Calculate Average of Three Scores
+# Assignment: Calculate Average of Three Exam Scores

-Steps:
+## Objective
+Write a Python program that:
+- Prompts the user to enter **three exam scores** (whole numbers or fractions).
+- Calculates the **average score** using a function.
+- Displays the three entered scores and the calculated average.

+---

+## Instructions
-1. Remove comments in main.py after reading.
+1. **Read the comments in `main.py` carefully**, then remove them after understanding.
-2. Write pseudocode as multi-line comments.
+2. At the top of your file, **write pseudocode as multi-line comments** describing your approach.
-3. Write comments and then write your code
-4. Comment line by line.
+3. For each step in your code:
+   - **Write a comment first**, then write the actual code.
+   - **Comment line by line** to explain what each line does.
+4. Define a function that calculates the average of three numbers.
-5. Call the function at the end.
+5. **Call the function at the end** and display the results in the required format.

+---

-Expected Output Example:
+## Expected Output Example
-Enter first score: 90
-Enter second score: 80
-Enter third score: 70
-The average score is: 80.0